felixbrunner/magpy/content/pages/contact.md

 Authors: Felix Brunner
 Summary:

-I live in Berlin and am interested in project touching the subjects of data science and artificial intelligence.
-Feel free to approach me with any questions or suggestions!
+I live in Berlin and am interested in projects touching the subjects of data science and artificial intelligence.
+Please feel free to approach me with any questions, suggestions, or inquiries!

 ## Get in touch
 <ul class="list-group social">